The HPV virus has also been linked to other kinds of cancers, including vaginal, vulvar, penile, anal, mouth and throat cancers.

 WHAT ELSE TO THINK ABOUT

 The HPV vaccine does not protect against all types of HPV that lead to cervical cancer.
-Girls and women should still receive regular screening (Pap tests) to look for any early signs of cervical cancer.
-See: Pap smear
+Girls and women should still receive regular screening (Pap smear) to look for precancerous changes and early signs of cervical cancer.

 The HPV vaccine does not protect against other infections that can be spread during sexual contact.

-Vaccine - HPV; Immunization - HPV; Gardasil; Cervarix; Vaccine to prevent cervical cancer
+Vaccine - HPV; Immunization - HPV; Gardasil; Cervarix; HPV2; HPV4; Vaccine to prevent cervical cancer

 American College of Obstetricians and Gynecologists.
 Committee Opinion No. 588: Human Papillomavirus Vaccination.
 Obstet Gynecol.
 2014;123:712-8.